Should I buy a laptop or desktop?

 Weight, size and portability

 Your classic desktop computer, including monitor and keyboard, weighs about 25 pounds.
 If you regularly want access to the contents of your computer whether at home, office or on the road, the portability of a laptop is an important criterion.
-Alternatively, using a USB flash drive or web-based storage like My WebSpace with copies of your important documents allows for easy on-the-go access (My WebSpace requires an internet connection) and works with any desktop, laptop, Mac, or PC.
+Alternatively, using a USB flash drive or web-based storage like Box with copies of your important documents allows for easy on-the-go access and works with any desktop, laptop, Mac, or PC.
+(Note: Box requires an internet connection.)

 ErgonomicsOne downside of portability is ergonomics.
 The laptop's miniature size can make its use less comfortable and physically taxing.
 The keyboard and trackpad orientation of netbooks can vary significantly; the result of this being the built-in keyboards of the netbook tend to be anywhere between 92% and 95% of the typically laptop keyboard.
 As manufacturers approach their netbook keyboard and trackpad designs with more variance than with normal laptops and standard keyboards, it is particularly important to type on the netbooks for ergonomic reasons.
 The desktop computer's design has evolved to ease the comfort of users.
 Its display is at eye level, and the keyboard allows for proper positioning of your back, arms, and wrists.
 These are important concerns, especially when you use your computer for long periods of time.
 You can improve laptop ergonomics by building a more comfortable "home base" into which you can dock your laptop when you return to your desk.
 A "home base" can include such things as a standard keyboard, a mouse, an external display, etc.

-Cost and reliabilityPC desktops are approximately 1/2 the price of a comparable standard laptop.
+Cost and reliabilityPC desktops cost less than a comparable laptop.
 Although overall prices have declined, price gaps still exist largely because of the higher cost of laptop displays and the added cost of miniaturized technology.
 Since laptops are portable, they are more prone to accidents and abuse than desktops.
 And due to their size, laptops require smaller, more intricate components and more tedious labor resulting in more costly upgrades and repairs.
 We recommend that you consider purchasing extended warranties for both laptops and desktops to cover the effective life of the machine.

 Both laptops and desktops have equal connectivity to the Internet through the standard technologies including dial-up modems, DSL or Cable modems, Ethernet and Wireless networking.
 Users can connect using an Ethernet cable in residence hall rooms or by purchasing and setting up a wireless router.
 Owning a laptop gives users the ability to take advantage of wireless networks like UWNet, which is available in nearly all campus buildings and the common areas (dens, dining halls, etc.) of residence halls.
 For more information on wireless on campus see: Wireless.